-Another great freedom fighter was Subhash Chandra Bose who was the founder of Indian National Army, a lot of popularly called “Azad Hind Fauj”.
-He was born on 23 January 1897, Cuttack, Subhash Chandra Bose was a believer in Swami Vivekananda’s teachings and had a nationalistic zeal as a student. throughout his days in Kolkata University, he had beat one of his British professors who created a racist remark over Indian students.
+Another great freedom fighter was Subhash Chandra Bose who was the founder of the Indian National Army, a lot of popularly called “Azad Hind Fauj”.
+He was born on 23 January 1897, Cuttack, Subhash Chandra Bose was a believer in Swami Vivekananda’s teachings and had a nationalistic zeal as a student. throughout his days at Kolkata University, he had beat one of his British professors who created a racist remark over Indian students.
 Bose was a rebel and he joined the Indian National Congress and later became its president.

-“Tum Mujhe Khoon do, main Tumhe Azadi Dunga” (You give me blood, and I promise you freedom).
+“Tum Mujhe Khoon Do, Main Tumhe Azadi Dunga” (You give me blood, and I promise you freedom).
 These are the ever famed words aforesaid by Netaji in his speech which motivated an oversized number of Indians to require up intense and heavy actions towards liberating their state from colonial powers.

 4. Chandra Shekhar Azad

 Another name of a freedom fighter is Chandra Shekhar Azad was an Indian revolutionary who sacrificed his life during India’s struggle for freedom.
 He was born on 23 July 1906 in Bhavra(Madhya Pradesh).
 He wants to build a new India based on socialist principles.
 He was a brave activist in Jhansi.
 He also worked with Shaheed Bhagat Singh.
-As his name, he was an Azad freedom fighter.
+Like his name, he was an Azad freedom fighter.
 Where he died the name of the park is changed to Chandrashekhar Azad Park.

 5. Jawaharlal Nehru